-The 50 US states vary in land mass, water mass, and population.
-Water masses within state territories include lakes, rivers, coastal waters bodies, and territorial waters.
-Among the states, Alaska is the biggest by land and water, in fact, its coastline is longer than the coastlines of all the other US states combined.
-Alaska is so big that the second-largest state, Texas, is a mere 40% of its total area.
+The 50 US states come in all different shapes and sizes.
+Alaska is the biggest state in the United States by land area.
+In fact, Alaska is so big that the second-largest state, Texas, is a mere 40% of its total area.
 The state of Alaska is a bigger area than the combined area of 22 smallest US states.
-In relation to the entire US, Alaska covers 18% of the US and 21% of the contiguous US by area and is the 7th largest subnational area in the world.
-If Alaska was a sovereign country, it would have been the 18th largest globally.
+In relation to the entire US, Alaska covers 18% of the country's total land area.
+It is the the 7th largest subnational area in the world.
+If this isn't impressive enough, if Alaska were a sovereign country, it would have been the 18th largest globally.

 Alaskan natives occupied the territories for many years before the arrival of Europeans.
-In the 17th century, Alaska started receiving Russian settlers while the first European contact came on August 21,1732 with the second contact in 1741 and permanent settlers in 1784.
-The Tsimshian people from the British Columbia started settling in Alaska in 1887 with permission from the US Congress and American President Grover Cleveland, afterward, the settlers suffered several exploitations from Russia and disease outbreaks that left many fatalities.
-The Russian Empire sold Alaska to the US for 7.2 million US dollars in 1876 followed by a territorial referendum in 1946 seeking statehood which the US Congress approved on July 7, 1958, and thereafter a proclamation of statehood on January 3, 1959, therefore, becoming the 49th state of the US.
+In the 17th century, Alaska started receiving Russian settlers while the first European contact came on August 21,1732 before permanent settlers arrived in 1784.
+The Russian Empire sold Alaska to the US for 7.2 million US dollars in 1876.
+A territorial referendum in 1946 sought statehood, which the US Congress approved on July 7, 1958.
+A proclamation of statehood on January 3, 1959, officially made Alaska the 49th state of the US.